 This paper leaf garland is easy peasy to make, so much so that it is almost embarrassing to do a tutorial for it!
-I love making simple seasonal decorations and this Simple Paper Leaf Garland is the perfect companion to our paper leaf wreath which was hung on my front door and I used the same free lead templates and paper.
+I love making simple seasonal decorations and this Simple Paper Leaf Garland is the perfect companion to our paper leaf wreath which was hung on my front door and I used the same free printable leaves templates and paper.
 It really does make a super fall garland for the mantel (or should that be mantle?) with the oranges, reds and mustard coloured leaves.

 When I say me, I really mean we.
 Over the weekend Cass popped over and whilst we were putting the world to rights with a hot chocolate we were looking around my craft room and she spotted the leftover leaves from my Autumn paper Leaf Wreath and wanted to make something with them, so we decided to make a super simple paper leaf garland which is a great addition to our current Autumn decor.

 This post contains affiliate links.
 If you make a purchase after clicking one of these links, I will make a small commission (hopefully enough to keep me in tea all year) – at no extra cost to you!
 This allows me to keep creating and sharing free tutorials and content for you.
 Thank you!

 - Small single hole punch (1/8 inch) (UK Link/US Link)